 These services are perfect for people coming to the U.S. or employers who hire from another country.
 Our staff will record the results on Form I-693 for the applicant to return to the USCIS.
 Form I-693 | Instructions

-Please note: it typically takes 2-3 visits to our clinic before the immigration exam is complete.
+Immigration exams are usually complete after 2-3 visits to our clinic.
 Your paperwork is usually ready within 2 weeks of your initial visit.

 Need an Interpreter?